It’s a certainty that future battles will not only be fought on the battlefield but they will also be fought in Cyberspace.

 Related Article – Air Force Geospatial Intelligence (1N131): Career Profile

-More on this critical US Air Force career field can be seen here on this YouTube video:
+More on this critical US Air Force career field can be seen here in this YouTube video:

-If you are interested in becoming an Air Force Cyber Surety Specialist, you will first have to fulfill all of these prerequisites before you can enter into training in this career field.
+If you are interested in becoming an Air Force Cyber Defense Operations Specialist, you will first have to fulfill all of these prerequisites before you can enter into training in this career field.

 ASVAB Requirements